fotistsiou/msc_informatics/README.md

-This particular repository includes tasks, codes and notes that I made during all the semesters of my studies at the Msc Computer Science of the University of Piraeus.
+This repository includes tasks, codes and notes that I made during all the semesters of my studies at the Msc Computer Science of the University of Piraeus.